-Everything from yams and vegetables to a turkey to dessert goes in each basket, he said, and this year Toys for Tots, sponsored by the Greenbelt Lions Club. topped off each basket with several new toys.
-Besides stuffing the baskets, the members and their families wrapped all the toys and, if possible, wrote name tags for each child's churches and schools provided the names of the families in need.
+Delwater explained that local churches and schools provided the names of the families in need.
 Each basket is stuffed with the participating family in mind.
 Even the toys are matched to the children's ages.
-A handsigned Christmas card from the members makes the basket a personal gift from us, said one of the stuffers.
+A hand-signed Christmas card from the members makes the basket a personal gift from us, said one of the stuffers.